adriantormos/iml-lazy-learning/README.md

 This component has 3 main funcionalities:

-- Show distribution of raw/preprocessed datasets via histogram/scatter plots.
-- Reduce the size of raw/preprocessed datasets via the following methods:
-    - An implementation of PCA with the numpy library
-    - The implementation of PCA by the sklearn library
-    - The implementation of an incremental PCA by the sklearn library
-    - The implementation of T-SNE by the sklearn library
-- Classify raw/preprocessed datasets via K-Means and show the classification results via plots/matrices
+- Run a KNN algorithm with user defined parameters
+- Run a KNN algorithm with instance reduction methods

 ## Files structure

 - config_examples: directory with some configuration files examples to use as input for the component (see How to run section for more information)
 - datasets: directory containing the raw datasets that are used by the component
 - output: directory containing the output results of the component.
-Concretely it cotains the numerical results and plots required for the second delivery of the IML subject
+Concretely it cotains the numerical results required for the third delivery of the IML subject
 - src: directory containing all the code of the component
     - data: directory containing the classes to implement the loading and preprocessing of datasets
     - algorithms: directory containing the classes to implement the different algorithms
-    - optimizers: directory containing the classes to optimize the different algorithms (e.g. selecting the best params or running more than one time and selecting the best results)
     - factory: directory containing the classes to connect the different algorithms/optimizers/datasets to the main file
     - auxiliary: directory containing auxiliary methods for other classes (e.g. loading of files)
-    - main: script file that runs the component
+    - main: script file to run an experiment
-    - visualize: script file with some visualization methods
+    - main: script file to run multiple sequential experiments

 ### How to install